Introducing the NASA-inspired "Whitelight APX," the next-generation skiwear! | PEAK PERFORMANCE '25-26

 High-end padded jacket "Whitelight APX"

-As demand for resort models that allow for comfortable enjoyment on the slopes grows, a new high-end padded jacket has been released, aimed primarily at sophisticated piste skiers seeking the ultimate in performance and style.
+As demand for resort skiing gear increases, driven by the desire for comfortable enjoyment on the slopes, a new high-end padded jacket has arrived, primarily for sophisticated piste skiers seeking the best performance and style.
+By

-Combining two cutting-edge materials, "Graphene®" and "Solarcore®," this next-generation skiwear delivers superior warmth, breathability, and comfort.
+combining two cutting-edge materials, "Graphene®" and "Solarcore®," this next-generation ski wear achieves superior levels of warmth, breathability, and comfort.

 Two types of high-performance materials